nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Implementation**

-### Creating and deleting classes
+### Creating and deleting module classes

-Class information is stored as `ModuleClass` objects, which captures the name of the class as well as the sessions created for the class.
-When the user creates a class, the program creates a new `ModuleClass` object with the class name and adds it to the collection of `ModuleClass` objects previously created, which is managed by the `TaAssist` class.
+Module class information is stored as `ModuleClass` objects, which captures the name of the module class as well as the sessions created for the module class.
+When the user creates a module class, the program creates a new `ModuleClass` object with the module class name and adds it to the collection of `ModuleClass` objects previously created, which is managed by the `TaAssist` class.

-When deleting classes, all students previously assigned to those classes will have the classes unassigned from them, before the `ModuleClass` objects corresponding to those classes are removed from the collection captured by `TaAssist`.
+When deleting module classes, all students previously assigned to those module classes will have the module classes unassigned from them, before the `ModuleClass` objects corresponding to those module classes are removed from the collection captured by `TaAssist`.

-The following methods in `TaAssist` manages the adding and deleting of classes from the collection:
+The following methods in `TaAssist` manages the adding and deleting of module classes from the collection:

-- `TaAssist#addModuleClass(ModuleClass moduleClass)` - Adds the provided class to the list of classes created.
+- `TaAssist#addModuleClass(ModuleClass moduleClass)` - Adds the provided module class to the list of module classes created.
-- `TaAssist#removeModuleClass(ModuleClass moduleClass)` - Removes the provided class from the list of classes created.
+- `TaAssist#removeModuleClass(ModuleClass moduleClass)` - Removes the provided module class from the list of module classes created.

-### Assigning students to a class
+### Assigning students to module classes
 <img src="images/AssignCommandSequenceDiagram.png" width="700" />

-Each student object contains a collection of `StudentModuleData` where classes and the grades the student obtained for the sessions of the classes are stored.
-When the user tries to assign students to a class, we are essentially creating a new `StudentModuleData` object to be added to the collection for each student.
+Each student object contains a collection of `StudentModuleData` where module classes and the grades the student obtained for the sessions of the module classes are stored.
+When the user assigns students to a module class, a new `StudentModuleData` object is created and added to the collection for each student.

-Given below are the different steps taken that when the user tries to assign students to a class.
+Given below are the different steps taken when the user assigns students to a module class.

-Step 1: The user enters the command keyword `assign`, followed by the indices of the students he want to assign classes to, and the names of the classes that he wants to assign to the students.
+Step 1: The user enters the command keyword `assign`, followed by the indices of the students he want to assign module classes to, and the names of the module classes that he wants to assign to the students.
 Example: `assign 1 2 3 c/CS1101S`.

 Step 2: The program makes use of the `TAAssistParser` to make sense of the keyword, and determine which parser to use to parse the arguments.
-In this case, the `AssignCommandParser` will be used.
+In this case, the `AssignCommandParser` is used.

-Step 3: The `AssignCommandParser` makes sense of the arguments, and creates an `AssignCommand` object with the student indices and the classes to assign them to.
+Step 3: The `AssignCommandParser` makes sense of the arguments, and creates an `AssignCommand` object with the student indices and the module classes to assign them to.

 Step 4: The `AssignCommand` object is executed.
-The student indices will be used to retrieve the `Student` objects from the list of students captured by the `Model` interface.
-For each student, the program will create a new `StudentModuleData` object for each class that is not already assigned to the student.
-The `StudentModuleData` object will only contain the class name and not any session information.
-The `StudentModuleData` objects created for the student will be added to the student object's collection of `StudentModuleData`.
+The student indices are be used to retrieve the `Student` objects from the list of students captured by the `Model` interface.
+For each student, the program creates a new `StudentModuleData` object for each module class that is not already assigned to the student.
+The `StudentModuleData` object only contains the module class name and not any session information.
+The `StudentModuleData` objects created for the student are added to the student object's collection of `StudentModuleData`.

 Step 5: The execution ends and returns a `CommandResult` object containing the success message to be displayed by the GUI to the user.

 #### Design considerations:

-* Alternative 1 (current choice): Let each student maintain a collection of classes that the student is being assigned to.
+* Alternative 1 (current choice): Let each student maintain a collection of module classes that the student is being assigned to.
   * Pros: Only captures necessary information, and easier to implement.
 This structure is also easier to capture session information for the students.
-  * Cons: Will be creating multiple `StudentModuleData` objects for a class when multiple students are assigned to the class.
-This can possibly cause performance issue due to the number of objects created.
+  * Cons: Will be creating multiple `StudentModuleData` objects for a module class when multiple students are assigned to the module class.
+This may cause performance issues from the large number of objects created.
-* Alternative 2: Create a matrix of students and classes to determine which class is assigned to which student.
+* Alternative 2: Create a matrix of students and classes to determine which module class is assigned to which student.
-  * Pros: Will allow fast query to whether a student is assigned to a class, or when looking for all the students assigned to a certain class.
+  * Pros: Will allow fast query to whether a student is assigned to a module class, or when looking for all the students assigned to a certain module class.
   * Cons: Can possibly be storing a lot of unnecessary information.
-Considering the target audience of TAs, it is very unlikely for them to be teaching the same student for multiple modules.
+Considering the target audience of TAs, it is very unlikely for them to be teaching the same student for multiple module classes.

-### Unassigning students from classes
+### Unassigning students from module classes

-The implementation of unassigning students from classes is similar to how classes are assigned to students.
-The difference is that in the unassigning process, the `StudentModuleData` of the mentioned classes are removed from the collection of `StudentModuleData` maintained by the students instead.
+The implementation of unassigning students from module classes is similar to how module classes are assigned to students.
+The difference is that in the unassigning process, the `StudentModuleData` of the mentioned module classes are removed from the collection of `StudentModuleData` maintained by the students instead.

-Refer to [Assigning students to classes](#assigning-students-to-classes) for more information.
+Refer to [Assigning students to module classes](#assigning-students-to-module-classes) for more information.

 ### Tracking the state of focus mode